"Liberation comes from being able to walk through your own fire"

 - 2019 Indaba Yoga Studio, London.
 The wonderful teachers I've studied with are; Stewart Gilchrist, Amanda Denton both (Yogasana teachers, Stuart the Founder) Rosalind Southward (Senior Forest Yoga Teacher) and Ambra Vallo Resident Teacher trainer at Indaba.
 (Dharma yoga, Forest Yoga and Hatha Raga Yoga).

-- 2015 - 2019 Sangye Yoga School, London.
+- 2015 - 2021 Sangye Yoga School, London.
 (Affiliated Jivamukti School).
-I am most grateful to all the teachers, but especially my appreciation goes to; Kat Alip - Douglas and her husband Phil Gouglas also to Emily Lacy for there teaching, support and guidance.
+I am most grateful to all the teachers, but especially my appreciation goes to; Kat Alip - Douglas and her husband Phil Gouglas, and also to Emily Lacy and Dannii Jordana for their teaching, support and guidance.

 - 2009 - 2019 A year in silence.
 6 months from November 2017 - November 2018.
 A weekly mentoring session with resident monk/teacher and a group process session with a resident teacher.
 Gaia House, Devon, UK.